Strength — and transparency — in numbers

 Best Friends in Los Angeles

-Best Friends’ lifesaving center in Los Angeles saves thousands of lives each year — including newborn kittens, some of the most at-risk pets in L.A. shelters.
+Best Friends’ pet adoption center in Los Angeles saves thousands of lives each year — including newborn kittens, some of the most at-risk pets in L.A. shelters.

-Our location in West L.A., our largest in terms of volume of animals entering, features adoptable dogs, puppies, cats, and kittens from regional shelters and rescue partner organizations.
+Our location in West L.A., our largest in terms of number of animals entering, features adoptable dogs, puppies, cats, and kittens from regional shelters and rescue partner organizations.

-The city’s greatest needs are foster homes for kittens, spay and neuter resources, pet-friendly housing for low-income families, and community support for trap-neuter-vaccinate-return (TNVR) for cats.
+The city’s greatest needs are foster homes for kittens, spay and neuter resources, affordable pet-inclusive housing, and access to veterinary care for low-income families with pets.

-Save rates for cats tend to be lower due to the large number of fragile kitten intakes.
+Save rates for cats tend to be lower due to the large number of fragile kitten admissions.

 1